Are you struggling to break up with someone?

 1. Make Up Your Mind

-You need to be crystal clear about what you are going to do.
+You need to be crystal clear about your objective.

-If you approach your partner about breaking up but seem only half-convicted, they are going to sense that.
-Naturally, they will try to change your mind.
+If you approach your partner about breaking up but only seem half-convicted, they are going to sense that.
+They will try to change your mind.

 This is bad for both of you.

-You will go back and forth, with hopes surging followed by crushing disappointments.
+The two of you will go back and forth.
+Hopes will surge only to come crashing down again.
 In the end, you will come to resent each other.
 All because you couldn’t make up your mind.

-So, before you open your mouth, sit down with yourself.
+So, before you say anything, sit down with yourself.
 Ask yourself, “What is my motivation for breaking up?”

 Am I …